Route incoming traffic for better performance and availability

 - Improve app availability with multiple automatic failover options

 - Distribute your app traffic equally or with weighted values

 Choose from flexible traffic routing options

-Azure Traffic Manager gives you three methods for traffic routing: failover, performance or weighted round-robin.
-Choose the one that’s right for your application or scenario.
+Azure Traffic Manager gives you four methods for traffic routing: failover, performance, geography and weighted round-robin.
+Choose the one that’s right for you, or combine them using nested profiles.